mrrcino/weather_bloc/README.md

 # weather_bloc

-A simple Weather App Project for knowing how BLOC works
+A simple Weather App Project using FLutter for knowing how BLOC works

 List of Packages used in this project
 - BLOC